 What is independent writing?

 "Independent writing is a daily structured time that provides students an ongoing opportunity to develop their own processes of writing" (Fountas and Pinnell 2018).
 It is a time when our learners express by themselves and use the knowledge and skills they developed throughout the stages of writing instruction to further personalize their writing processes as they design, create and compose.
 Independent writing is an opportunity for our students showcase their writing proficiency and build upon their understanding as they organize and develop their individual styles and strategies and creatively and critically write to express ideas and information, defend and support, rationalize or justify and/or write for joy.
-Independent writing is the final stage of writing in our Responsive Literacy Framework.
+Independent writing is the final stage of writing in the Workshop Model

 What is conferring?